How we are building a company culture around our people

 Most companies would agree that your people are your most valuable asset.
 People-first cultures stem from one value only: putting people first.
 So how can we actually put people first in practice?
 The methods will be different for each company culture, since each company and its founders is unique.

-These are some loose recommendations that are working well for us, and that we hope by sharing can inspire you.
+These are some loose recommendations that are working well for us, and that we hope can inspire you.

 Spend time on your application form

 “We focus on two things when hiring.
 First, find the best people you can in the world.
 And second, let them do their work.
 Just get out of their way.” – Brian Halligan, co-founder of HubSpot

 The recruitment process is often a potential new team member's first encounter with your company.
 Don’t be afraid to show a bit of personality in your application form, and allow candidates to share the information they think is important.

 Here’s an example we've used: